d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 By and large, data parallelism is the most convenient way to proceed, provided that we have access to GPUs with sufficiently large memory.
 See also :cite:` Li.Andersen.Park.ea.2014` for a detailed description of partitioning for distributed training.
 GPU memory used to be a problem in the early days of deep learning.
 By now this issue has been resolved for all but the most unusual cases.
 We focus on data parallelism in what follows.

 ## Data Parallelism

 Assume that there are $k$ GPUs on a machine.
 Given the model to be trained, each GPU will maintain a complete set of model parameters independently.
-Training proceeds as follows (see :numref:`fig_data_parallel` for details on data parallel training on two GPUs):
+Training proceeds as follows (see :numref:`fig_data_parallel` for details on data parallel training on two GPUs).

 ![Calculation of minibatch stochastic gradient using data parallelism and two GPUs. ](../img/data-parallel.svg) :label:`fig_data_parallel`